 Intelligibility is not self-generating.
 Formal systems do not create the regions within which they operate.
 Critique does not invent the norms by which it judges.
 Algorithmicity does not generate the teleo-spaces that make it possible.
 Life does not construct its own significance ex nihilo.

-Each presupposes a structure it does not originate.
+Each presupposes what it does not produce.

 To think this without control is the task.
 To think it faithfully is the vocation.